sdiehl/wiwinwlh/tutorial.md

 regressive design.
 Most notably it lacks any notion of generics and polymorphism is either achieved by manual code duplication or unsafe coercions.

+**Main difference**: Go is a language designed around the idea that language design has not advanced since 1970, while Haskell incorporates many ideas from modern research.

 Go's main implementation is *go*.

 Go is a *statically typed* language.